gchq/event-logging/README.md

 This library requires Java 8 as a minimum.
 The only dependencies it brings with it are `javax.xml.bind:jaxb-api` and `org.slf4j:slf4j-api`.

-By default the created events are serialised to XML and passed to a SLF4J logger which would typically be linked to a rolling file appender.
+By default the created events are serialised to XML and passed to an SLF4J logger which would typically be linked to a rolling file appender.
+If the events are destined for [Stroom](https://github.com/gchq/stroom) then standard practice is to serialise the events to files locally.
+Another process, e.g. a cron job, then sends the logs to their destination using curl or similar.
+[stroom-log-sender](https://hub.docker.com/r/gchq/stroom-log-sender) can also be used for sending log files to stroom.

 ## What to Log